bigavo/TDD-Pipeline/README.md

 # TDD
-TDD project is used for Jenkins configuration for automatically triggered Unit tests whenever there is a change pushed into source code.
+TDD project is used to demonstrate Jenkins pipeline configuration, in which the pipeline inlcuding stages such as clean, build and test will be automatically triggered whenever there is a change pushed into source code.
+See more details, please check out the Jenkinsfile